guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 - translation
 - summarization

-The last text generation pipelines allow for a side-by-side comparison of the Python implementation (with Rust tokenizers) and the end-to-end Rust version.
-The three pipelines mentioned above can also be instantiated in a few lines of code:
+The last three text generation pipelines allow for a side-by-side comparison of the Python implementation (with Rust tokenizers) and the end-to-end Rust version.
+The three pipelines mentioned above can also be instantiated in Rust in a few lines of code:

 ### Summarization
 ```rust
 use rust_bert::pipelines::summarization::SummarizationModel;
 let summarization_model = SummarizationModel::new(Default::default())?;
 summarization_model.summarize(&input);
 ```